-THE people of Liverpool are being asked to share vital feedback on their experience of the UK’s first Covid mass-testing pilot.
+THE people of Liverpool are being asked to share vital feedback on their experience of the UK’s first Covid testing pilot.

-The Office for National Statistics (ONS) has been commissioned by the Department for Health and Social Care to conduct a study into Liverpool’s participation in the nation’s first experience of mass-testing and will be sending a letter to 60,000 homes in the city.
+The Office for National Statistics (ONS) has been commissioned by the Department for Health and Social Care to conduct a study into Liverpool’s participation in the nation’s first experience of community testing or SMART (Systematic Meaningful Asymptomatic Repeated Testing), and will be sending a letter to 60,000 homes in the city.

 People are being asked to share confidential feedback whether they have chosen to take the test or not.
 Giving feedback is done online using unique access codes and won’t take longer than 15 minutes.
 Feedback can also be given over the phone.